Legacy of Kain: Story

 Defiance covers earlier points in the same timeline, directly after Soul Reaver 2.
 Kain and Raziel each discover evidence that the ancient vampires and Hylden had prophesied two champions—one representing each race—who would decide the fate of Nosgoth.
 Whereas Raziel is bent on resurrecting Janos to escape his destiny, Kain strives to stop him, and the two are drawn into battle.
-Raziel learns from Mortanius that Kain was raised using Janos' heart, and rips this from Kain's chest in their last battle, ostensibly killing his former master.Raziel: Kain.
-You used the Heart of Darkness to create Kain. / Mortanius: How else?
-I refused at first to believe the ancient myths.
-I thought the vampires were simply a plague upon mankind, a pestilence we had to control.
-But they were right, and we were wrong to overthrow them – Moebius and I. We didn't understand what it was the Pillars were holding back.
-I have made my atonement.
-I will continue to make it to the end, which will be soon, now.
-But I know – Kain will set it right, he will restore Balance — Though disillusioned, Raziel resurrects Janos, who guides him to a final trial.
+Raziel learns from Mortanius that Kain was raised using Janos' heart, and rips this from Kain's chest in their last battle, ostensibly killing his former master.
+Though disillusioned, Raziel resurrects Janos, who guides him to a final trial.
 Though he succeeds, receiving spiritual powers, Raziel witnesses the collapse of the Pillars.
 The resulting breach enables The Hylden Lord to possess Janos (facilitating his invasion in Blood Omen 2), and Raziel is defeated in the ensuing battle, trapped by The Elder God.
 He concludes that the Elder, sustained by the souls of Nosgoth, is the ultimate cause of all the conflict and strife throughout history, and realizes that he, himself, was both the Vampiric and Hylden champions; Kain was neither.
 His free will, and his destiny to enter the Reaver (consuming himself), ensures that neither champion can win.
 Later, Kain miraculously awakes, despite the loss of his heart.
 He encounters Raziel, and they reconcile; Raziel enters the Reaver willingly, but first uses his spiritual powers to cleanse Kain of the corruption he had inherited at birth as a member of the Circle of Nine.
 Thus healed, Kain is able to perceive The Elder God for the first time.
 They skirmish briefly, and Kain wounds the Elder with the Reaver, but is unable to destroy him.
 As he looks out over Nosgoth, Kain contemplates Raziel's sacrifice, and the first bitter taste of hope it has given him.